Identityofsine/wii-otn/docs/readme.md

-# WiiOTN
-> Wii Offline to Online
+# WiiOTN - Wii Offline to Online

-WiiOTN or Wii Offline to Online is a work in progress system that would allow you to emulate Nintendo Wii games on your computer and be able to have your friends connect and play with you.
+> WiiOTN, short for Wii Offline to Online, is an ambitious project aimed at enabling users to emulate Nintendo Wii games on their computers while seamlessly connecting with friends for online multiplayer gaming experiences.

-Many beloved party and local multiplayer titles such as Wii Sports, Mario Party, Super Mario Bros.
-Wii, Monopoly, and similar classics are designed and created for in-person gatherings.
-However, these *fun for all* titles have been left to time due to them being confined to offline play, leaving online and long-distance friendships wanting for a solution.
+Many beloved party and local multiplayer titles, such as Wii Sports, Mario Party, Super Mario Bros.
+Wii, Monopoly, and other classics, were originally designed for in-person gatherings.
+However, their offline nature has left online and long-distance friendships longing for a solution.

-Join us in bringing these iconic titles to the online realm, where you can relive the fun and nostalgia of gaming nights with your virtual companions.
+Join us in the quest to bring these iconic titles into the online realm, allowing you to relive the joy and nostalgia of gaming nights with virtual companions.

 ## Goals and Ambitions
-WiiOTN will be a sure way to be able to play local multiplayer games for the Nintendo Wii.
+WiiOTN strives to provide a reliable platform for playing local multiplayer games designed for the Nintendo Wii.

->While not intended, WiiOTN can be used to play any game that has multi-controller support (similar to Steam Remote Play Together), however Wii-OTN is specialized for Dolphin and Nintendo Wii games.
+> While not its primary focus, WiiOTN has the versatility to accommodate games with multi-controller support, similar to Steam Remote Play Together.
+However, WiiOTN is tailored for use with Dolphin and Nintendo Wii games.

-WiiOTN has two parts, a server and a client.
-The server will be able to launch on the hosts computer and allow them to stream their game directly to their connected clients(players).
-The server will intercept packets of controller data from all types (Keyboard + Mouse, Xbox Controllers, and WiiMotes) and translate them appropriately to a Virtual Driver using [*VigemBus*](https://github.com/nefarius/ViGEmBus).
+WiiOTN comprises two essential components: a server and a client.
+The server runs on the host's computer, enabling them to stream their game directly to connected clients (players).
+The server efficiently captures controller data from various sources, including Keyboard + Mouse, Xbox Controllers, and WiiMotes, and translates it using the [*VigemBus*](https://github.com/nefarius/ViGEmBus) Virtual Driver.

-WiiOTN Client will be able to listen to the user's system and find connected gamepads and WiiMotes.
-The client will be able to translate Mouse + Keyboard Input to a gamepad and allow them to act as a WiiMote.
-While all of this is happening, the client should be able to interpret a live-stream with minimal latency to provide both audio and video of the host's game.
+The WiiOTN Client scans the user's system to identify connected gamepads and WiiMotes.
+It can translate Mouse + Keyboard Input into a gamepad, effectively simulating a WiiMote.
+The client aims to deliver low-latency live-streaming, providing both audio and video from the host's game.

 #### Planned/Done Implementations
 - [x] Initialized Virtual Controllers
-- [x] Create Frontend App
+- [x] Creation of Frontend App
-- [x] Create Socket Server
+- [x] Development of Socket Server
 - [x] Keyboard Translation Layer
 - [x] Controller Translation Layer ( Buttons )
 - [x] Controller Translation Layer ( Joystick )